bengudro/javaco/README.md

 # javacotea

-Work done in school.

-Example of XHTML 1.0 Strict.
+Example of an XHTML 1.0 Strict document.

-Not too sure why we had to use that doctype.
+Not too sure why we had to use that specific doctype.

-I think the teacher wanted us to use the default settings in DreamWeaver if I remember correctly.
+I think the teacher wanted us to use the default settings in DreamWeaver, if my memory serves my right.

 Anyway, the .PSD was provided, as well as the images.
-I had to hand-code the `index.html` and the `syle.css` files.
+I had to hand-code the `index.html` and the `style.css` files.

 Result can be viewed <a target="_blank" href="http://bengudro.insomnia247.nl/code/javaco/">here</a>.